Elektrobit/ebcl_build_tools/README.md

 The robot framework tests are black box integration tests.
 They take a long time to execute and download files from debian repositories.

-To execute the tests either  the robot command line utility or the vscode integration can be used.
+To execute the tests either the robot command line utility (via `robot_tests$ robot *.robot`) or the vscode integration can be used.